Jonyleo/HawkSet-exp/artifact_evaluation/README.md

 ~/HawkSet-exp/artifact_evaluation/$ python3 disp_irh_comparison.py ../output/reports/
 ```

-Note that the "Manual" Section is not provided.
+Note that the "Manual" Section is not displayed.
 This is not trivially automated, as discussed in the paper, and as such, does not provide much value to the artifact evaluation.

 # 7. Experiment 4 (Table 3): Comparison with PMRace (~6 hours) [WIP]